GoogleCloudPlatform/professional-services-data-validator/docs/Installation.md

 A Google Cloud Platform project with the BigQuery API enabled is required.

-Confirm which Google user account is used to execute the tool.
-If running in production, it's recommended that you create a service account specifically for running the tool.
+Confirm which Google user account will be used to execute the tool.
+If you plan to run this tool in production, it's recommended that you create a service account specifically for running the tool.